-Many aspirants get stuck in the question: How many mock tests before UPSC Prelims?
+Many aspirants get stuck with the thought “How many mock tests before UPSC Prelims should you take”?
 As UPSC Prelims is the first phase of the UPSC exam, it’s important to practice as many mock tests as you can.

 This article will help you understand how many mock tests before UPSC Prelims are required to crack IAS prelims.

 The point of attempting and analyzing the UPSC Prelims mock test series is to make the most of your UPSC Preparation and get better with each successive test to perform best even in weak subjects.
 Hence, it will aid in planning subject-wise preparation strategy.

 In this blog, several preparation tips given by toppers are listed, through which you will learn:

 - the reasons as well as the number of mock exams you should attempt before UPSC Prelims,